 P&A staff provides information and answers questions about disability-related issues.
 This is done in person, over the telephone, or through other types of communication that accommodate individual needs.
-When appropriate, an individual is given information about other resources, including other advocacy organizations that may be able to provide assistance.
+When appropriate, an individual is given information about other resources, including other advocacy organizations that may be able to give assistance.
 This service is available to anyone and does not require a determination of eligibility.

 Various types of written materials are available and are provided in alternative formats upon request.
 P&A loans out its videos and publications from its resource library.
-For more information, please visit the Priorities and Resources area.

 Assistance with self-advocacy

 P&A provides advocacy skills development for groups of individuals seeking to advocate for themselves regarding disability issues.

 Education and training